 SteelKiwi advice: App founders often decide to start with free services to create a network effect.
 It’s a nice way to acquire users for an app and encourage participation.
 Therefore, we suggest that you grow first and monetize later.

 Applications differ, and so do their technology stacks, features, designs, and the platforms they’re built on.
 All this influences the cost of your nutrition app development.
 Your software development team, its size, and its location matter too.

 If you’re interested in knowing how much it will cost to develop a diet and nutrition app with SteelKiwi or if you have any questions about how to make a nutrition app, feel free to contact our sales representatives.
-Meanwhile, we suggest you read about how much it costs to make an app to learn more about the costs of app development.
+Meanwhile, we suggest you to check out our healthcare software development offer and How Much It Costs to Make an App article to learn more about the costs of app development and other crucial details.